maximilian-gelbrecht/QG3.jl/docs/src/index.md

 ### CPU Version

-The CPU version works on 2d fields (lat, lon) / (il, m), on CPUs this is currently a little faster than using the GPU/3D version.
+The CPU version works on 2d fields (lat, lon) / (il, m), on CPUs this is currently a little faster than using the GPU/3D version on CPU.
 In other words: the GPU version could probably still be optimized further.
 The problem definition follows as

 ```julia
 function QG3MM_base(q, m, t)